bmpvieira/GeeFuTu_JS_OLD/README.md

 > GeeFuTu, Social Science

 GeeFuTu is a platform for sharing and updating genomics data, projects can be private with per experiment permissions or public for anybody to view and edit.
+GeeFuTu is available for anyone to install from source but will also be a service available to all later in the year.

 GeeFuTu is still heavily under development, please check the Road Map for list of completed and upcoming features.